-Juan Sojo and Ángel Luis González started Cerro la Barca in 2003.
-The two met in oenology school and bonded over their desire to revive the reputation of their native Extremadura, in western Spain near the Portuguese border.
+Juan Sojo and Ángel Luis González met in oenology school and bonded over their desire to revive the reputation of their native Extremadura, in western Spain near the Portuguese border.
 While it’s history can be traced to 550 BCE, phylloxera and powdery mildew hit the region hard in the 19th century.
 Winemaking started a gradual revival after the Spanish Civil War and has been picking up steam ever since.
 The majority of the wine currently produced in the region is bulk Vino de Mesa (table wine).

-With Juan’s background in agriculture, and Ángel Luis’ focus on science, the two are committed to organic and biodynamic farming.
-They own 25 hectares of vineyards in the Tierra de Barros subregion of Ribera del Guadiana as well as source fruit from other growers in the region that farm organically.
+With Juan’s background in agriculture, and Angel Luis’ focus on science, the two are committed to organic and biodynamic farming.
+They own 25 hectares of vineyards in the Tierra de Barros subregion of Ribera del Guadiana as well as source fruit from other organic growers in the region.
 With a focus on autochthonous grape varieties, and a handful of labels focusing on different subregions, the winery produces more than a half-dozen wines.
 They are the only winery in the region working solely with organic fruit.

-Biodiversity in the vineyards is of particular importance at Cerro la Barca.
+Biodiversity in the vineyards is of particular importance at Altos de Montanchez.
 Grape varieties are selected for their natural adaptation to soil and climate.
 Cover crops are thoughtfully sown with site in mind.
 Manual harvest typically happens in mid-September during the cool night hours.
 Small boxes are used to avoid crushing the berries.
 Juan and Ángel Luis inspect each bunch before it enters the cellar, where natural fermentation takes place in stainless steel.